 At Summit, our location in the Blue Ridge Mountains of Cashiers, North Carolina offers abundant opportunity to engage the outdoors in the student learning experience, fostering character development, leadership, and critical thinking.

 Summit’s Outdoor Education program is integrated throughout the K-12 student experience.
-Beginning in grades K-5, students participate in outdoor education experiences beginning in grades K-5 exploration of the natural world through the woods, trails, and outdoor learning spaces across Summit’s campus and venturing beyond to explore the cultural and natural environments of the local area.
+Beginning in grades K-5, students participate in outdoor education experiences through exploration of the woods, trails, and outdoor learning spaces across Summit’s campus and venturing beyond to explore the cultural and natural environments of the local area.

 In high school, students embark on their high school experience in 9th grade with a week-long orientation in the Teton Mountain Range of Wyoming.
 Immersed in the wilderness, students develop self-awareness, teamwork, and leadership.
 The ninth grade Teton experience serves as a foundation for a four-year experiential, individualized leadership development program that includes monthly field studies in our community and natural surroundings.
 Through experiences in the outdoors and beyond the traditional classroom, our students develop the confidence, interpersonal skills, and leadership that prepare them for success in college and pursuits beyond.